TomasEspana/qrm_optimal_execution/README.md

 Save the intensities $`\lambda_i^{\{L, C, M\}}(q_i)`$ in a numpy array (`calibration_data/intensity_table.npy`) of shape $`(K, Q+1, 2, 3)`$ where $K$ is the depth of the LOB (here, $K=3$); $Q$ the maximum queue size (here, $Q=50$); shape `2` is for the book sides (1:`bid` and 2:`ask`) and shape `3` is for the event types (1: `limit`, 2: `cancel`, 3: `market`).
 For more details, see `src/qrm_core/intensity.py`.

-Note: bid ask asymmetry allowed, code is adapted for two invariant distributions but is it adapted for two intensities ? dont think so....
+<u>Note</u>: bid ask asymmetry allowed, code is adapted for two invariant distributions but is it adapted for two intensities ? dont think so....

 **Invariant Distribution:**